enkidevs/curriculum/spreadsheets/intermediate/google-functions/googletranslate.md

 The `target_language` is a two-letter code used to define the target language. `pl` for Polish, `da` for Danish, etc.

 > 💡 The two-letter codes are ISO language codes.
-For a full list of ISO language codes check the `Learn More` section.
+For a full list of ISO language codes check the "Learn more" section.

 ![translate](https://img.enkipro.com/e826ece2fc17fbd38cb038e9abc35f12.png)